-- 1. The technical reliability of the measuring equipment, including: - loop detector failure - mismatches using ANPR algorithms - communication failure from GPS and MP sources - locational inaccuracies from GPS and MP sources - 2.
-The extent of coverage of the data collection systems, in particular: - limited coverage of MCO (both in space and time) - limited locations of loops, cameras and other detectors - ➤ limited penetration of vehicle-based GPS across the fleet and partial MP data coverage from any one operator
+- 1. The technical reliability of the measuring equipment, including: - loop detector failure - > mismatches using ANPR (Automatic Number Plate Recognition) algorithms - > communication failure from GPS and mobile phone sources - > locational inaccuracies from GPS and mobile phone sources - 2.
+The extent of coverage of the data collection systems, in particular: - Imited coverage of the Moving Car Observer method (both in space and time) - > limited locations of loops, cameras and other detectors - limited penetration of vehicle-based GPS across the fleet and partial mobile phone data coverage from any one operator

-Particular problems can arise with GPS data, for example, where fleet sizes are increased over time resulting in a differing mix of driving styles and journey patterns, which can lead to significant discontinuities in trends in measured travel times.
-This effect can be seen in Figure 6, showing average traffic speeds over time, for London.
+Particular problems can arise with GPS data, for example, where fleet sizes are increased over time resulting in a differing mix of vehicle types, driving styles and journey patterns, which can lead to significant discontinuities in trends in measured travel times.
+This effect can be seen in Figure 8, showing average traffic speeds over time, for London.

-Figure 6.
-Trends for selected indicators of average traffic speed, 2006-2013.
+Figure 8: Trends for selected indicators of average traffic speed, 2006-2013.